Forty-nine weeks ago, I invested my cold, hard cash into 10 high-yield dividend stocks I believe will beat the market. Let's see the results so far:

 My Foolish bottom line

 I'm highly confident in this portfolio's ability to crush the market over the next decade, and that's why I put $10,000 of my personal cash into these stocks.
 My strategy is simple.
 I'm buying strong companies with outsized dividends, reinvesting those dividends, and holding them for the long run.
 Over the coming year, I'll track my performance, update you on when I'm going to reinvest all my dividends, and keep you abreast of news affecting these companies.

-Consider the 10 companies above along with the 11 names from a brand-new free report from Motley Fool's expert analysts called "11 Rock-Solid Dividend Stocks."
+Consider the 10 tickers above along with the 11 names from a brand-new free report from Motley Fool expert analysts called "11 Rock-Solid Dividend Stocks."
 To get instant access to the names of these 11 dividend stocks, click here -- it's free.

-Dan Dzombak can be found on his Twitter account: @DanDzombak.
-He owns shares of Altria, Philip Morris, National Grid, Annaly Capital, Frontier, Southern, France Telecom, Vodafone, Eli Lilly, and Bristol-Myers Squibb.
+Dan Dzombak can be found on his Facebook page.
+Click here and like my Facebook page to follow my investing articles.
+He owns shares of Altria, Philip Morris, National Grid, Annaly Capital, Frontier, Southern Co., France Telecom, Vodafone, Eli Lilly, and Bristol-Myers Squibb.